 When serving Bulgarian rakia, there are a few simple things to keep in mind.
 First, rakia is considered an aperitif instead of a digestif.
 What do these terms mean?
 An aperitif is an appetizer wine, one that you serve before a meal.
 Digestif types are used as a digestive aid and are typically drank during meals or after.
 Make that you keep that fact in mind before you serve Bulgarian rakia to anybody in your home.

 Should rakia be chilled or left at room temperature?
 That typically varies according to the weather.
 Rakia must be chilled in the summer to provide it with a fantastic taste.
-However, it is generally warmed with honey and black pepper during the winter to give it more of a kick in the butt.
+However, it is generally warmed with honey and black pepper during the winter to give it more of a kick.
 Warm it up on a stove and add just pinches of these extra ingredients to make it a more appealing option.

 Do you need to mix it with anything?
 As with most wines, it is best to drink Bulgarian rakia without any mixers.
 Some people who drink homemade rakia typically add a little water to cut back on the intensity.
 Homemade rakia is often very intense and, without water, can be very debilitating very quickly.
 Even manufactured types may benefit from just a little touch of water to lighten their taste.